astronomer/docs/software/manage-platform-users.md

 description: Add and customize user permissions on Astronomer Software.
 ---

-Astronomer Software allows you to fine-tune permissions for each type user role, as well as how new users are allowed to join your platform.
+Astronomer Software allows you to adjust permissions for each user role and define how new users join your organization.

-Use this guide to learn about customizing user signups and user roles, as well as how to utilize Astronomer Software's System-level permissions.
-For a list of each role's default permissions, see [User roles and permissions](role-permission-reference.md).
+Use this guide to learn about customizing user signups and user roles, as well as how to use Astronomer Software system-level permissions.
+For a list of the default permissions for each role, see [User roles and permissions](role-permission-reference.md).

 ## Add users to Astronomer